neo4j/graphql/docs/rfcs/rfc-019-readonly-relationship.md

 #### Empty Inputs

 This solution requires removing all the read-only relationship fields from all the update input types.
 That means that we have new situations where an input type could remains empty.
-To avoid that, an `_emptyInput` field should be added to these empty inputs.
+To avoid that, an `_emptyInput` field could be added to these empty inputs or that input could be removed.

 #### Cascade Deletes